Goondiwindi: Attractions

 The 210 ha recreational water park opened in early 2004.
 The purpose built 3 km water channel allows water sports such as waterskiing, wakeboarding, canoeing and boating.
 It is home to a varied bird life; it provides picnic and swimming areas.
 Remedial work was performed in 2008 to seal leaks, which caused the lagoon to be dry for a period.

-The Goondiwindi Botanic Garden of the Western Woodlands on the western side of the town features 25 hectares of species native to the Upper Darling Basin.
+The Goondiwindi Botanic Gardens of the Western Woodlands on the western side of the town features 25 hectares of species native to the Upper Darling Basin.
 It is unique in that plants are displayed in communities merging into each other as occurs in nature.
 With the first plantings in 1986, many of the upper-storey large trees are approaching maturity, and the focus is now on mid and lower storey plantings.

 The Garden has an extensive Eremophila collection.
 Some 22 plant communities feature endemic species such as brigalow (Acacia harpophylla), belah (Casuarina cristata), Chinchilla white gum (Eucalyptus argophloia), ooline (Cadellia pentastylis), ironbark (Eucalyptus sideroxylon) and gidyea (Acacia aneura).
 The planting program is supported by an on-site propagation facility comprising a glass house, heater-mister unit, large shade house and storage container.

 Owned and run by the community for the community, the Garden features an island surrounded by a deep lake.
 An outdoor stage in a tranquil bushland setting is used for performances and social events such as weddings and christenings.
 Frequent use is made of the shelter sheds and barbeques.
 The Garden is also the home of the Goondiwindi Dragon Boat Club, and the lake is used by the Goondiwindi Triathlon Club for kids' mini tris and the iconic Hell of the West when river conditions are not suitable for the swim leg.

 Goondiwindi has an active sporting community, with rugby union, rugby league, cricket, golf, tennis, Australian football, netball, swimming etc. The town built a large indoor gymnasium for use by the general public and school groups.
 A major sports highlight is the annual "Hell Of The West" triathlon, in February, which sees entrants from across the country.

 Boobera Lagoon is a permanent water hole to the west of the town.
 Bendidee National Park is located a short drive to the north east of the town.